-ISE will halt trading in the Notes of a Trust in accordance with ISE Rule 2101(a)(2)(iii).
-The grounds for a halt under this Rule include a halt by the primary market because it stops trading the Notes and/or a halt because dissemination of the IIV or applicable currency spot price has ceased, or a halt for other regulatory reasons.
-In addition, ISE will stop trading the Notes of a Trust if the primary market de-lists the Notes.
+BX will halt trading in the Notes in accordance with BX Rule 4120.
+The grounds for a halt under BX Rule 4120 include a halt by the primary market because the intraday indicative value of the Notes and/or the underlying value of the index are not being disseminated as required, or a halt for other regulatory reasons.
+In addition, BX will stop trading the Notes if the primary market de-lists them.